 Thus, it is obvious that Prague was liberated by Soviet troops.
 By 9 on May 1945, there were still German troops in the city, they were resisting.
 The Prague uprising, with or without Vlasov’s support, was doomed to defeat.
 The situation could be changed only by the exit to the city of American or Soviet troops.
 The Germans had an overwhelming advantage over Czech rebels and Vlasovites, and they would easily have turned the city into smoking ruins if the resistance continued and they were not allowed to go west.
 The commander of the ROA, General Vlasov, did not take any part in the events in Prague, and was opposed to helping Czech rebels.
 That is, a monument to him as the “liberator of Prague” is obvious stupidity.
 The 1th division of Bunyachenko did indeed take part in the battles in Prague for two days, but in principle could not achieve victory over the Nazis.
 Having not received guarantees from the Czech leadership, the Vlasovites left the city in which the fighting continued.
 The Germans could finish off the Czech rebels, but did not have time to do this, because they were in a hurry to go west to surrender to the Americans, and were afraid of the advancing Red Army.
 The city was liberated from the Nazis by Soviet troops.

-The results of the Prague strategic offensive operation speak for themselves: during the swift offensive of the 1, 4 and 2 th Ukrainian fronts, a powerful group of enemy troops was destroyed, which continued to resist after the fall of Berlin.
-40 thousand were killed and wounded, 860 thousand of Hitler soldiers and officers, including 60 generals, were captured.
-9500 guns and mortars, 1800 tanks and assault guns, and about 1100 aircraft were captured as trophies.
+The results of the Prague strategic offensive operation speak for themselves: during the swift offensive of the 1st, 4th and 2nd Ukrainian fronts, a powerful group of enemy troops was destroyed, which continued to resist after the fall of Berlin.
+40 thousand were killed and wounded, 860 thousand Nazi soldiers and officers, including 60 generals, were captured.
+9500 guns and mortars were captured as trophies, 1800 tanks and assault guns, about 1100 aircraft.
 Freed from the German occupation of Czechoslovakia and its capital, Prague.

 Obviously, the story of the “Vlasov-liberators” is part of a campaign to denigrate the exploits of Soviet soldiers, the Red Army and the USSR in liberating Europe from Nazism.
 The rehabilitation of collaborators takes place, then the turn comes of Nazism and fascism.
 This operation has already been carried out in the Baltic states, in Ukraine.
 The history of the Second World War and the Great Patriotic War is rewritten in the interests of the West, those forces that were the organizers of the world war.